Struggling to get interviews?

 Technical skills for engineers

-Technical skills are the backbone of any engineering resume.
-Employers want to see that you have the hands-on expertise to solve complex problems, work with advanced tools, and apply industry-specific technologies.
+Technical skills are an important part of an engineering resume.
+Employers want to see that you have hands-on expertise, as well as the ability to solve complex problems and work with advanced tools.

 Here are some common technical skills to feature on your resume: